 In addition to inspiration and guidance which will support your teaching throughout the year, you will gain many invaluable opportunities for building connections among a community of parallel colleagues from across the country, to carry with you into your teaching.

-Your week will be chock-full of key eighth grade topics, including:
+Your course will be chock-full of key seventh grade topics including

-- Teaching eighth grade science including chemistry, physics, and anatomy
+• Seventh grade sciences, including chemistry, physics, and physiology

 NOTE: This course is taught with the expectation that you have a background in Waldorf Education.

 (Should you wish to further expand your artistic experience, you may choose to register also for Techniques and Skills for Creating Beautiful Drawings, our 2-day skills-based workshop for grades teachers held immediately following your course.)